Energy Saving Ideas in the Workplace

 - Review ceiling and wall insulation options for the office.
 Installing additional insulation will reduce total energy expenditures and increase employee comfort as well.

-Whether you're an employee or an executive, you can have a dramatic impact on your company's energy usage.
-By using the tips above and encouraging others to do the same, a company can reduce its energy usage and, ultimately, its bottom-line expenses.
+Whether you're an employee or an executive, you can make a dramatic impact on your company's energy usage.
+By leveraging these energy saving ideas in the workplace and encouraging others to do the same, a company can reduce its energy usage and, ultimately, its bottom-line expenses.